Sunday, April 20, 2008

 Very few of you reading this blog are old enough to remember when pumping gas was a mystery- something done only by professionals.
 I was probably in high school or college before I pumped my own gas.
 Attendants filled your tank, wiped your windshield, checked your oil, radiator and even the air in your tires before taking your money.

 There was a professional for everything in those days.
 Your all-knowing physician came to your house if you were ill.
 A professional sacked your groceries for you and carried them to your car.
 Even the simplest legal document required that you see an attorney.
 Every bank transaction required a teller.
 Every checkout lane had a cashier.
 Every eating establishment had waiters or waitresses.
 Every baby was born in the hospital under the no-nonsense control of professionals- no fathers allowed in the delivery room thank you!
 All television news was delivered by professional talking-heads on network television once each day.
 All written news was delivered to your driveway morning and evening- written by professional journalists.
 All television programs were watched when they were broadcast, complete with commercials- or not at all.
+Our music came on vinyl discs and we played it in the order the record producers wanted us to hear it.

 But the world has changed.
 We pump our own gas and check our own oil.
 If you want simple medical advice, you search the internet, often discovering more up-to-date information than even your family physician knows.
 More often than not we sack our own groceries and take them to our own vehicle.
 If you want a simple legal contract such as a will or trust agreement you simply fill out the forms on your computer and print it out.
 We handle 99% of our own banking at the ATM machines and we check out our own groceries in the self-service lane.
 We serve our own tables at all but the nicest restaurants and we expect to be the one in control at the birth of our children; husband present as we make most of the decisions.